soixantecircuits/standard-settings/README.md

 `settings/settings.json` first
 `settings/settings.default.json`

+## Settings Load override order

+As per `standard-settings` rules, **environement variable** will always take precedence over keys that could be set by command line argument or via file

+1. The `settings.default.json` file which is in `settings` folder of your main app
+2. The `settings.json` file which is in `settings` folder of your main app

+3. Via a setting file through the command line

+    Example:

+    `$ node index.js --settings settings/settings.prod.json` to specify a settings file wich will override `server.port`

+3. Via command line parameters (argv)

+    Example:

+    `$ node index.js --server.port 2000` to specify a field

+    This means that if you pass a `settings` file with `--settings` argument, the target key will override the value in the settings.

+5. ### Environment variables

+    Example:

+    `$ SERVER_PORT=2500 node index.js`
+    `$ service_spacebro_inputMessage=new-media node index.js`

+    This means that if you pass a `settings` file with `--settings` argument, or a target key with command line like `--server.port` the environment variable will be the final value.

 ## 👋 Usage inside Node.js or Electron

 We recommand to require it at the very beginning of your project file: